Table of Contents

 Explanation: The Indus Valley Civilization is often called the Harappan Civilization because Harappa was one of its major cities.

-7. Which of the following was a prominent feature of Indus Valley trade?
+7. Which of the following was a prominent feature of the Indus Valley trade?

 - (a) Trade with Mesopotamia